 She let out a tired sigh; a soft moan of sorts.
-The pain in her wounded left paw was immense and the cracked shoulder of her left leg had sapped her completely.
+The pain in her wounded left paw was immense and the cracked shoulder blade of her left leg had sapped her completely.
 She simply did not have any energy left to even lick her paw anymore.

 Laxmi, the lioness, cut a forlorn figure that wintry night at the Gir Sanctuary.

 Abandoned by her pack and left to fend for her own, the 13-year-old lioness had not eaten in days and was in a pitiable state at present.
-Her frame had become bony and the color of her fur seemed to have degenerated to a pale brownish-grey.
+Her frame had become bony and the color of her fur seemed to have faded to a pale brownish-grey.

 To add to her woes, while trying to desperately hunt down a porcupine this morning, her left paw had been maimed by the rodent’s sharp spikes.
 She had thought that the little animal would provide a decent and easy meal in these desperate times.
-But instead, the thing had left her badly injured.
+But instead, the little thing had left her badly injured.